lightscalar/livestream/README.md

 ```

 You can pass a few arguments to this script to change the width of the plot, or
-the maximum and minimum y-scale ranges.
-For example, to set the upper limit of the plot
+the maximum and minimum y-scale ranges, turn auto-scaling on and off, and set
+the number of filter taps.
+For example, to set the upper limit of the plot to
-to 1500:
+1500:

 ```unix
 $/>python livestream.py --max 1500